limepepper/ansible-role-certbot/README.md

 1. By serving a specified file on your website, on port 80.
 This is called (http-01)
 2. By creating a specified TXT record in the DNS for your domain (dns-01)

-certbot is a tool to automate these authentication processes - referred to as `challenges`

 If your domain is hosted with one of the supported DNS providers, then dns-01 is the simplist way to authenticate a request for a webserver certificate.
 You will need